mpicbg-scicomp/ipf_howtoguides/guides/Python_Conda_Environments.md

 conda env create -f environment.yml
 ```

+After entering this environment, the collaborator can execute your python script with the same libraries installed as you had.

 **Tip**: You can list your available / installed enviroments like this:

 ```
 conda env list
 ```

 ![](pics/python_conda_environments/env_list.png)